splunk/public-o11y-docs/gdi/opentelemetry/deployment-modes.rst

 Kubernetes
 ----------------------------------

-For Kubernetes, to see which mode the Collector is deployed on, check the config mappings in your Helm chart.
+To see which mode the Collector is deployed as, check the config mappings in your Helm chart.
 See :ref:`otel-kubernetes-config-advanced` for information on how to access your configuration yaml.

 If you want to change the Collector mode, you need to deploy a new Helm chart with the desired configuration to override the existing config.
 See :new-page:`Rolling update deployment <https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#rolling-update-deployment>` in the official Kubernetes documentation.